djcopley/Tiltometer/README.md

 **[Contributing](#contributing)**<br>
 **[Licensing](#licensing)**<br>

+***Foreword:* I wrote this program in High School.
+Enough said.
+Use at your own risk.
+Goodluck and enjoy.**

 ## Introduction
 I came to develop this program mostly out of summer boredom.
 I drive a Jeep and thought it would be cool to install a touch screen coupled with a raspberry pi inside.
 I plan on affixing a rear view camera to my tailgate, and using some